 What is it?

-The Hydrasynth arrived nicely packed in a sturdy box and – rejoice – with a full, printed user manual.
-It certainly feels extremely sturdy, with all-metal construction and a unique front panel.
-The knobs feel smooth and weighty when turned and the clear backlit buttons feel soft under the fingers and glow a nice orange too (the ASM signature colour, very ’70s)!
-While the main panel is all metal and painted black, the aluminium Roland-esque end cheeks add a nice industrial look.
-The only slight disappointment here is the lack of built-in power supply which would have been more fitting with the overall premium feel.
+Knobs feel smooth and weighty.
+The clear backlit buttons are soft under the fingers with a very pleasing orange glow – the ASM signature colour, very ’70s!
+The main panel is all metal and painted black, while the Roland-esque aluminium end cheeks add a nice industrial aesthetic.
+The only disappointment is the lack of built-in power supply – that would have topped off the Hydrasynth's premium feel.

 - The 11 best semi-modular synths